- Education and Science»

 The most common element of every White Lady urban legend is that of an deserted highway.

-- All over the world, claims of the White Lady will most assuredly list deserted highways.
-Local legends will often list a woman's tragic ending in a motor accident as the source of the haunting.
+- Local legends will often list a woman's tragic ending in a motor accident as the source of the haunting.

 - People will claim that they see a woman walking down a deserted or abandoned road.
 She is most often wearing a white dress.
 Sometimes, the legend will report that it was the night before her wedding.